duktig-solutions/Duktig-microservice-php/documentation/overview/coding-standards.md

-# Duktig PHP Microservice - Development documentation
+# Duktig PHP Microservice - Development Documentation

 ## Coding Standards

-**Duktig PHP Framework** Project provides preferred coding standards and rules for developers to use.
+The **Duktig PHP Framework** project provides preferred coding standards and rules for developers to use.

->NOTE: Your code talks about your skills and quality of work!
+> Note: Your code reflects your technical proficiency and quality of work!

-## Files creation rules
+## Files Creation Rules

-- Save with Unicode (UTF-8) encoding without BOM.
+- Save with Unicode (UTF-8) encoding without BOM
 - Start name with uppercase
 - Write name in Camel Case
-- Name **Not** contains any symbol
+- Name does not contain any symbols

 **Correct**

     User.php
     UserNotifications.php
     UserStatsData.php

 **Incorrect**

     user.php